-Returning to the dock, I snapped a few pictures of what was left of the large eggs sac, protective web and the baby spiders that were now scattered all over the rope and the dock.
+Returning to the dock, I snapped a few pictures of what was left of the large eggs sac, protective web, and the baby spiders that now scattered all over the rope and the dock.

 I then grabbed a small stick from the shoreline and cleared away the rest of the egg sac and the thick web.
 The mother dock spider stood her ground and I eventually pushed her off the dock and into the water.
 Amazingly, she submerged and swam under one of the tires attached to the dock.

 I knew dock spiders were comfortable on top of the water but I didn’t know they can actually swim under water.

 A few moments later she climbed up the other side and sat on top of the tire.
 I took her picture and then left the grieving spider alone.

 Normally I do not disturb the dock spiders, but in this case, the nest was in a bad spot and I needed to clear it out.

 I have to admit that of all the creepy-crawly things that live around the cabin, the spiders are my least favourite.
 As a child I used to have nightmares about spiders, and refused to watch any movies that had spider scenes.